 - 1. the Council;

-- 2. Elected Members;
+- 2. Council Members;

-- 3. Mayor;
+- Mayor;

 - 4. the CEO; and

-- 5. Administration.
+- Administration.

-The City's Council comprises nine Elected Members:
+The City's Council comprises nine Council Members:

-- Mayor represents the entire district, elected at large;
+- Mayor represents the entire district, elected at large.

-- Elected Members North Ward (4); and
+- Council Members North Ward (4); and

-- Elected Members South Ward (4).
+- Council Members South Ward (4).

-Elected Members are elected for a four-year term at elections held every two years, unless elected for a shorter term due to a vacancy created by the resignation or disqualification of an Elected Member during their term.
-There are no limitations on the maximum terms of office for Elected Members.
+Council Members are elected for a four-year term at elections held every two years, unless elected for a shorter term due to a vacancy created by the resignation or disqualification of a Council Members during their term.
+There are no limitations on the maximum terms of office for Council Members.

-Effective relationships between Elected Members, the Mayor, the Council as a whole, the CEO and Administration is critical to the achievement of excellence in governance.
+Effective relationships between Council Members, the Mayor, the Council as a whole, the CEO and Administration is critical to the achievement of excellence in governance.